Frequently asked questions

 What is a neuropsychological assessment?

 Neuropsychology work is a bit like detective work.
 Neuropsychologists gather information and look for clues about thinking and wellbeing.
 Your neuropsychologist will talk with you and/or your family members to understand any concerns you may have.
 They will then do a detailed assessment that includes writing or drawing, solving puzzles, and answering questions.
-Some of these tests are presented on a computer and others use paper and pencil.
-You will also complete questionnaires that ask you about your mood and other psychological symptoms.
-If your child is referred for an assessment, you may be asked to complete questionnaires about their behaviour.
+Some of these tests are presented on an ipad and other tests use paper and pencil.
+You will also complete questionnaires that ask you about your psychological wellbeing.
+If your child is referred for an assessment, you may be asked to complete questionnaires about them.

 How long does an assessment take?

-Assessments usually take around 5 hours to complete.
+Assessments usually take an average of 5 hours to complete.
 This is often completed on one day with lots of opportunity for breaks, but you can talk to your neuropsychologist about splitting it over a couple of days if you prefer.

 Do I need to prepare for the assessment?